avhekkink/guess-my-number/README.txt

 ** GUESS MY NUMBER GAME **

+Simple game where the player aims to guess the mystery number between 1-20 and is given higher/lower clues to help get there.

-Start the game by opening the html file in a web browser!
+Start the game by cloning the repo and running live-server to open the index.html file in browser

 Tools and technologies used:
 - Started from boilerplate code for the html document and css styling